Introduction

 3.1 Guided Walking Tour

-The tour usually begins with a guided walking tour of the Sachsenhausen Concentration Camp Memorial.
-You’ll explore the various sections of the camp while your guide shares historical information and personal stories.
+The program often starts with a walking informative tour of the Sachsenhausen Concentration Camp Memorial.
+During the tour you and your guide will walk through each of the sections of the camp with historical facts and anecdotes.

 3.2 Key Points of Interest